rvquintiles/Upgrad-assignments/README.md

     - Number of installment is strongly co-related with loan amount.
     - Interest rate have higher co-relation with all parameter of loan amount, installment, loan status and verification.
 - Conclusion 4: Inferential statistics
+    - Highest number of loan default are from NE state.
+Rate of default is approx 5-6 times higher than default from other address state.
+Additionally highest default rate is observed in loan grade "E", "F" and "G".
+From the analysis it is observed that number of current active loan is much lesser in NE address state and also under loan grade "E", "F" and "G" which is good for business.
     - Statistical significant difference is observed in interest rates between fully paid and charged off loans is observed.
     - Statistical significant difference was observed in default rates between verified and unverified loans at 95.0 % confidence level.
     - Statistical significant difference was observed in default rates between high DTI and low DTI loans at 95.0 % confidence level.